 The Brookvale Structure Plan takes advantage of the existing strengths of Brookvale and its bespoke characteristics to create a synergy between a variety of uses and users.
 The project articulates the opportunities within Brookvale and extends beyond more than just the mix of uses typically associated with a strategic centre.
-Furthermore the structure plan harnesses Brookvale’s intrinsic characteristics and opportunities to identify future uses and provisions critical for its transformation.
+Furthermore, the structure plan harnesses Brookvale’s intrinsic characteristics and opportunities to identify future uses and provisions critical to its transformation.

-Council chief executive Mark Ferguson has described the Structure Plan as a “hipster’s paradise to rival the likes of Zetland or Alexandria… A much-needed facelift delivered to the historically blue collar area, creating a bustling night-time economy of small bars and microbreweries to complement a town centre doubling in height”.
+Council chief executive Mark Ferguson has described the Structure Plan as a “hipster’s paradise to rival the likes of Zetland or Alexandria… A much-needed facelift delivered to the historically blue-collar area, creating a bustling night-time economy of small bars and microbreweries to complement a town centre doubling in height”.

 See the Manly Daily article on the project here.